-A sign announces the building program for the new Valencia campus, which is blanketed in snow.
+A sign announces the building program for the new Valencia campus, which is blanketed

 In November 1972, voters statewide authorized the $160 million Community College Construction Act, which was worth about $11.2 million for College of the Canyons – provided that local citizens came up with at least $2.5 million in matching funds.

 The challenge galvanized the community.
 Elisha Agajanian, board chairman of Santa Clarita National Bank, and Blake V. Blakey, manager of Anawalt Lumber & Materials Co., headed a group of some 40 community leaders who organized the Citizens’ Committee to Complete College of the Canyons.
 The outcome was extraordinary.
 On Feb.
 6, 1973, local voters threw their support behind an $8 million bond issue to meet the matching-funds requirement of the earlier statewide measure.
 In fact, nearly 80 percent of the local electorate voted to support the measure, far surpassing the required two-thirds majority.

 Construction of the IRC and an auto shop building was already under way.
 With the funding now in place, the core campus – most of it, anyway – could now be completed.
 Buildings began opening in rapid succession, with the monikers “Instant Campus” and “Stalag 13” fading into history.